JonSalazar/trezor-common/defs/README.md

 `ethereum/tokens` is a submodule linking to [Ethereum Lists](https://github.com/ethereum-lists/tokens) project with descriptions of ERC20 tokens.
-If you want to add or update a token definition in Trezor, you need to get your change to the `tokens` repository first.
+If you want to add or update a token definition in Excalibur, you need to get your change to the `tokens` repository first.

-Trezor will only support tokens that have a unique symbol.
+Excalibur will only support tokens that have a unique symbol.

 #### `nem`